gsbnair/TimeSeries/README.md

 - In all these above methods, 96 rows are taken for Training and 48 for Testing.
 - Test data readings are in the range of 305 to 622.

 >A difference of 37 on a value of 305 (Approximately 10% Error) is not a good sign

 >A difference of 37 on a value of 622, (Approximately 6% Error) I believe, could be accomodated

 >So the prediction could be with an error of 37.48 units (here units are in 1000 passengers) which means an actual deviation of 37480 (OMG).

 #### What is the way out?

+The solution is within the problem!
+We have been running the solutions for 100 epochs.
+Not enough....
+As per the paper about [IndRNN](https://arxiv.org/abs/1803.04831), you have to run more than 5000 time steps to achieve desired results.

+### How about using ARIMA?
+Or SARIMA?